Hoovy-Team/FNF-Pop-Engine-Legacy/README.md

 > Controls, Perfernces, Misc, FPS and Gameplay Setting

 + New Charting State Display!
-> With Text hint and Stuff Tab!
+> With Text hint and Stuff Tab!, you can now easy change characters, gf and stage!

 and more...